jdwaldo/JW-ET-Monopoly/readme.txt

                                       Instructions for Graphing Calculator

+To run the program, enter:
+$ java GraphingCalculator

 Valid Operators and inputs for graphing calculator: {".", "0", "1", "2", "3", "4", "5", "6", "7", "8", "9", "+", "-", "*", "/", "^", "x", "e", "pi", "sin", "cos", "tan", "cot", "csc", "sec", "log", "ln"};

 1.To graph a function first type in desired equation in the form y = f(x) and press the enter key.